jbcom/extended-data-types/docs/guides/contributing.rst

        git checkout -b feature-name

-2. Make your changes and commit them:
+2. Make your changes and commit them using conventional commits format:

    .. code-block:: bash

        git add .
+       git commit -m "feat: Add new feature"
+       # or
-       git commit -m "Description of changes"
+       git commit -m "fix: Fix bug in serializer"

 3. Push to your fork: